mixedbread-ai/mxbai-docs-chat/README.md

 ### 4. Upload Documentation Files to Store

-Run this script to upload all Next.js documentation files to your Mixedbread Store:
+This script fetches the Next.js documentation from GitHub and uploads it to your Mixedbread Store for semantic search:

 ```bash
 bun ingest-docs
 ```

+> **Note**: By default, this ingests Next.js documentation from the official repository.
+See the [Customization](#customization) section below to index your own documentation.

 ### 5. Run the Application